michaelc143/OpenAiChatBot/README.md

 ```bash
 npm run start
 ```
-4. Obtain an API key from OpenAi: platform.openai.com/docs/introduction
+4. Obtain an API key from OpenAi: [OpenAi Documentation](https://platform.openai.com/docs/introduction)
 5. Add the API key in the required places
-6. Use the link in #4 for further documentation and happy developing!
+6. Use the link in #4 for further documentation and happy development!